 Demolition Makes Way for Bond Construction at Van Horn

-Demolition is underway of the 30,000 square foot “E Building” at Van Horn High School.
-An excavator is knocking down walls and the entire structure will come down over the next several days.
+Demolition of the 30,000 square foot “E Building” at Van Horn High School began on July 13.
+An excavator knocked down the entire structure over several days.
 The “E Building” sits on the north side of Van Horn High School.